AbiCarsonBrown/CoffeeBeen/capstone-proposal.md

 ### Features

-- FIND coffee shops - use the app's map or list function to see great coffee shops and where they are
+- FIND coffee shops - use the app's map to see great coffee shops and where they are
-- TRACK the spots you've visited - like a scratch map or sticker collection
+- TRACK the spots you've visited and would like to visit
 - RATE them - give a review and a rating on our 1-5 coffee bean scale

 ## Implementation